syncfusion-content/winui-docs/winui/Cartesian-Charts/Column.md

 ---
 layout: post
-title: Column in WinUI Cartesian Chart control | Syncfusion
+title: Column Chart in WinUI Cartesian Chart control | Syncfusion
-description: Learn here all about Column and Bar support in Syncfusion WinUI Cartesian Chart(SfCartesianChart) control with segment spacing and more.
+description: Learn here all about column and bar chart support in Syncfusion WinUI Cartesian Chart (SfCartesianChart) control.
 platform: WinUI
 control: SfCartesianChart
 documentation: ug
 ---

-# Column Chart in WinUI Cartesian Charts (SfCartesianChart)
+# Column Chart in WinUI Cartesian Chart (SfCartesianChart)

-Column charts plot discrete rectangles for the given values.
-To render a column chart, create an instance of [ColumnSeries](), and add it to the series collection property of [SfCartesianChart]().
-The following properties can be used to customize the appearance:
+Column charts is used to plot discrete rectangles for the given data point values.
+To render a column chart, create an instance of [ColumnSeries](), and add it to the [Series]() collection property of [SfCartesianChart]().

 {% tabs %}